 Other Bank Features

-In addition to the variety of accounts, Axos Bank has a number of other features including:
+In addition to the variety of accounts, Axos Bank has several other features, including:

 - Mobile App: The Axos Bank app provides all the features of Axos online banking.
 You can make mobile deposits by photographing both sides of a check and downloading it to the app.
 The app is available for both Android and iOS devices.

 - Axos Premier: If you qualify, you may be invited to join the private Premier program.
-This offers exclusive rewards including 24/7 access to account concierge, direct access to a personal relationship manager, no lender fees for home loans, expedited service and higher limits for ATM and point of sale transactions and transfers.
+This offers exclusive rewards, including 24/7 access to an account concierge, direct access to a personal relationship manager, no lender fees for home loans, expedited service, and higher limits for ATM and point-of-sale transactions and transfers.

-- Axos Invest: This is a no fee robo advisor service offering fully automated investing.
+- Axos Invest is a no-fee robo advisor service offering fully automated investing.
 You can use this to create investment accounts and tailored portfolios.
 There are no fees and no minimum balance requirements.

-- Customer Support: You can access customer support by live chat, email or phone.
-Personal banking live support is available 24/7 excluding Christmas Day and Thanksgiving.
-For most other banking services, support is available Monday to Friday during standard business hours.
+- Customer Support: You can access customer support by live chat, email, or phone.
+Personal banking live support is available 24/7, excluding Christmas Day and Thanksgiving.
+Support for most other banking services is open Monday to Friday during standard business hours.